Time In The Market, Not Timing The Market? Catchy Phrase Ignores Key Evidence

 Perhaps obviously, there are a number of ways that asset prices and GDP can get back in sync.
 Stocks could grow at a slower pace than GDP, allowing GDP to "catch up" over a long period of time.
 Or stocks could stagnate for many years without a big downturn while GDP chugs along.

 More likely, however, stock prices would have to fall somewhat precipitously to come into contact with GDP growth.
-And if there's a recession with GDP data, that would imply a more dramatic fall for stock prices to realign with the long-term GDP trend.
+And, if there's a recession with GDP data, that would imply a more dramatic fall for stock prices to realign with the long-term GDP trend.

 I am not saying that everything in the world must go to pieces or that a crash is inevitable.
 A bear market is inevitable, but a crash is not.

 I am saying that people are taking far too much risk in relation to their reward prospects.
 That may work for awhile.
 That may appear beneficial for months or a few more years.
-Still, a running tally of political dysfunction, peak credit/slowdown in bank lending, terrible fundamentals, slowing economic trends across job growth and GDP and the possibility of central bank tightening do not scream, "Buy, buy, buy!"
+Still, a running tally of political dysfunction, peak credit/slowdown in bank lending, terrible fundamentals, slowing economic trends across job growth and GDP, and the possibility of central bank tightening do not scream, "Buy, buy, buy!"

 What does tell one to buy more?
 Or at least hold onto what they've got?
 Favorable technicals.
 As long as those remain, it is likely that I will remain committed to a 50% stock allocation, 25% investment grade income allocation and a 25% cash equivalent allocation.
 Some of those cash equivalents yield near 1.5% right now.